Click on the question to reveal the answer.

-The grant application deadline is July 2019 however there are a finite number of grants available.
+The deadline to submit an expression of interest 31 May 2022.
+The subsequent grant application deadline is 30 June 2022.
+However, there are a finite amount of grant funding available.
 There is therefore no guarantee that grants will be available up until this deadline.
 If you are interested in a grant, it is recommended that you apply for the grant sooner rather than later so you don’t miss out.

 - What about Brexit?

-The Chancellor of the Exchequer, Philip Hammond has confirmed that the UK Government will guarantee funding for European Union funded projects after the UK leaves the European Union2 3.
+The UK Government has confirmed that it will guarantee funding for European Union funded projects after the UK leaves the European Union2 3.
 This means that Green BELLE is not at risk of losing funding and the UK’s exit from the European Union will not affect Green BELLE.